 Why Do People Get an RFE?

 The reasons why people get an RFE can vary.
 A Request for evidence can be issued for a minor mistake in the filing that can be easily “fixed” (for example- you forgot to include one of the necessary documents).
 In other cases, a Request for evidence can challenge your fundamental eligibility to the benefit you are requesting- and can require that you provide a legal and/or factual analysis that supports your claim.
 In most cases, USCIS issues the RFE to give you an opportunity to supplement the application with the necessary documentation/legal arguments.

-Below are some of the common reasons because of which you may get an RFE from USCIS:
+Below are some of the common reasons why you may get an RFE from USCIS:

 It is important that you provide all relevant documentation required for your petition.
 USCIS provides a list of required and mandatory evidence on its website.
 It is crucial to check the USCIS website before every submission since they often change the requirements.
 If you fail to include one of the required documents- USCIS can issue an RFE, reject or even deny your case!

 Lack of Income